For adenium desert roses that are not blooming, please check if there's:

 According to some growers, these guys are the most stubborn of all stubborn insects.
 They appear on other plants as well like strawberries & apples.
 They are tiny & often sneaking under the leaves.
 They suck out the good juice, make the leaves yellow & possibly slow the flowering stage down.

 Red spider mites love this adenium variety.
 It's a double-layer pink desert rose.
 They party here all the time:

 Here are some white mealybugs:

-The ones you see here are females.
+The mealybugs you see here are the females.
 They don't have wings & can't fly.
 They often lay eggs on the plants.
 Ants help carry the bugs or their eggs around.
 When the white wax is washed off, mealybugs show an orange body.
 These guys can affect the adenium leaves, caudex & root.

 Fungi causing black spot & yellow leaves:

 Many people call this leaf spot.
 It's caused by a fungi with this long romantic name Colletotrichum gloeosporioides penz.
 Fungi like this can penetrate deep into the desert rose's body, pulling back the speed of growth & flower production.